floriankozikowski/bike_counters/README.md

 Note that your submission .csv file must have the columns "Id" and "bike_log_count", and be of the same length as `final_test.parquet`.

+### Notebooks in the Repository

+This repository contains several Jupyter notebooks to assist in the development of your model for the bike counters dataset challenge.
+Below is a description of each file to help you navigate through the project:

+- **`preprocessing_modeling.ipynb`**:
+  This notebook contains feature engineering processes applied to the main dataset (`train.parquet`) as well as the implementation of the main models used for prediction.
+It is the core file for building and training models based on the primary dataset.

+- **`eda.ipynb`**:
+  This notebook is dedicated to the Exploratory Data Analysis (EDA) of the main dataset.
+It provides insights into the data's structure, distributions, and relationships to identify patterns and inform feature engineering decisions.

+- **`weather_eda.ipynb`**:
+  This notebook focuses on the EDA of the weather dataset.
+It explores how weather variables may relate to bike counts and prepares for their potential integration into the main dataset.

+- **`modeling_alternative.ipynb`**:
+  This notebook extends the analysis by merging the main dataset with the weather dataset to create a combined dataframe.
+It performs feature engineering and explores alternative models leveraging the enriched data, aiming to improve predictive performance.